-Loss of Credit Status - when a student reaches twelve (12) unexcused absences in an individual course or 6 per semester course.
+Loss of Credit Status - when a student reaches twelve (12) unexcused absences in an individual course or six (6) unexcused absences per semester course.

 Parental Notification- A phone call will be made for every student absence.
 Correspondence will be sent after an accumulation of 4 and again after 8 absences.
-A loss of credit letter will be sent at 12 absences in any full-year course.
+A loss of credit letter will be sent at twelve (12) absences in any full-year course.

-Semester absences will be calculated after each marking period.
+\Semester absences will be calculated after each marking period.
 We encourage parents and students to monitor attendance via the parent portal.